avakrishn/Word-Guess-Game/README.md

 # word-guess-game
-Guess the instrument name that I am thinking of!
+Guess the word that I am thinking of!